czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 date: 2018-10-12
 ---

-In the Tabula Muris study, we performed single-cell RNA sequencing on tissues from many mice using two different technologies: microfluidic droplet-based 3’-end counting on the 10x genomics platform, and FACS-based full-length transcript analysis with Smart-Seq2.
+In the Tabula Muris study, we performed single-cell RNA sequencing on tissues from multiple mice using two different technologies: microfluidic droplet-based 3’-end counting on the 10x genomics platform, and FACS-based full-length transcript analysis with Smart-Seq2.
 Both platforms have advantages: droplets let us easily profile thousands of cells while Smart-Seq2 recovers more genes per cell and provides full-length transcripts.

 This provides us with an opportunity to compare the views of gene expression provided by these two technologies on cells from the same mice.
 For a comprehensive discussion of this topic, you can check out the [paper](https://doi.org/10.1038/s41586-018-0590-4).
 In this post we'll try to get a quantitative understanding of the processes that generate single-cell sequencing data by comparing simulations to the experimental data.